-Alan Golder begin his criminal life at just 6 years of age and by 21 he was an expert in stealing jewels.
+Alan Golder begins his criminal life at just 6 years of age and by 21 he was an expert in stealing jewels.
 He used to sell the stolen jewels to the NYC black market.
-He used to work for the popular Genovese crime group, the robber used to carry thefts into homes of notable personalities, like Johny Carson.
+Alan Golder used to work for the popular Genovese crime group, the robber used to carry thefts into homes of notable personalities, like Johny Carson.
 He was famous for carrying thefts during dinner parties.

 18. Charles Peace:

 With excellent gymnast skills and flexible body, Charles Peace was famous for his short height of 5’4” and big robberies in stores and homes of London’s riches.
-He was eventually caught and hanged till death in 1879.
+Police caught him and hanged till death in 1879.
 He carried numerous robberies for almost 30 years and he died when he was at an age of 70 years.

 19. David Brankle:

 He was a popular bank robber who was named as the Interstate Bank Mart Bandit by the police professionals.
 He was famous for robbing the banks that were located even inside the supermarkets.